M-Mashreghi/UT-messenger/README.md

 # UT-messenger
  a simple messenger made with C++ and works with command line

- my finall progect at Introduction to Computing Systems and Programming course
+ my finall progect at Introduction to Computing Systems and Programming course.

+ in this project I didn't have allow to use some library like string.

  for signing up user should type :